Cardonnel Tinplate Works at Skewen opened in 1891.

 The Apocalyptic Heatwave.

-The apocalyptic end to the heatwave of 1898 when day turned to night and it rained sand.
 The sky turned black, blue-violet lightning brought chimneys down on pedestrians and set trousers on fire, and hens roosted in the daytime.

 One flash of lightning struck the chimney stack at the Cardonnel tinplate works in Skewen , sending it crashing to the ground – several workers were said to have had a narrow escape.
 Walesonline

-Boiler stack at the former Cardonnel Tinplate Works.
-Video 2021.
+Accident at the Cardonnel Tinplate Works.

-April 06 1900 The Cambrian
+The Cambrian

 Cardonnel Tinplate Workers Annual Dinner.